 Keep in mind, this weekly total needs to be maintained.
 Zero minutes one week and 300 minutes another week will not produce the same results as 150 consistent minutes each week.

-I call this yo-yo fitnessing, you know, like yo-yo dieting.
+I call this “yo-yo fitnessing,” like yo-yo dieting.

 When we exercise, it causes positive stress on the body.
 During rest, the body can adapt to that stress.
 Then, when we exercise again we apply more stress.
 The body adapts.
 Repeat.

-While there’s a lot more to it than that this is basically how we can build fitness.
+While there’s a lot more to it, this is how we can build fitness.

-However, if you skip a day of exercise, you will lose fitness but only a small amount.
-If you keep skipping obviously the losses become greater.
+However, if you skip a day of exercise, you will lose only a small amount of fitness.
+If you keep skipping, obviously, the losses become greater.
 This is known as the Principle of Reversibility.

-Then, depending on your fitness level, experience and other factors as well as the duration of inactivity, you may find yourself back to baseline levels with greater fitness losses than you’d like to admit.
+Then, depending on your fitness level, experience and other factors, and the duration of inactivity, you may find yourself back to baseline levels with greater fitness losses than you’d like to admit.

-This is why people who are not consistent in their fitness say they feel like they are starting all over again.
+This is why people who are not consistent in their fitness say they are starting all over again.
 You know the saying, “If you don’t use it, you’ll lose it.”

 Losing fitness and feeling like you are starting over again can be demotivating.
 One of the big reasons why I want to discuss how to be consistent in fitness is to help you from feeling like this again.